 IMPORTANT NOTE! - As well as encrypting data, ransomware-type infections from the Djvu malware family also add a number of entries to the Windows "hosts" file.
 The entries contain URLs of various websites, most of which are related to malware removal.
-This is done to prevent users from accessing malware security websites and seeking help.
-Our website (PCrisk.com) is also on the list.
-Removing these entries, however, is simple - you can find detailed instructions in this article (note that, although the steps are shown in the Windows 10 environment, the process is virtually identical on all versions of the Microsoft Windows operating system).

 Screenshot of websites added to Windows hosts file:

-There are currently two versions of Djvu ransomware infections: old and new.
-The old versions were designed to encrypt data by using a hard-coded "offline key" whenever the infected machine had no internet connection or the server was timing out/not responding.
-Therefore, some victims were able to decrypt data using a tool developed by cyber security researcher, Michael Gillespie, however, since the encryption mechanism has been slightly changed (hence the new version, released in August, 2019), the decrypter no longer works and it is not supported anymore.
 If your data has been encrypted by an older version, you might be able to restore it with the another tool developed by Emsisoft and Michael Gillespie.
-It supports a total of 148 Djvu's variants and you can find more information, as well as download link and decryption instructions in Emsisoft's official page.
+It supports a total of 148 Djvu variants and you can find more information, as well as download link and decryption instructions on Emsisoft's official web page.

 Screenshot of Djvu decryption tool by Emsisoft and Michael Gillespie:

-Additionally, Emsisoft is now providing a service that allows to decrypt data (again, only if it was encrypted by Djvu variants released before August, 2019) for those victims who have a pair of the same file before and after the encryption.
-All victims have to do is upload a pair of original and encrypted file to Emsisoft's Djvu decryption page and download the aforementioned decryption tool (the download link will be provided after uploading files).
-Note that the file processing may take some time so be patient.
-It is also worth mentioning that the system must have an Internet connection during the entire decryption process, otherwise it will fail.
+Victims simply upload a pair of original and encrypted file to Emsisoft's Djvu decryption page and download the aforementioned decryption tool (the download link will be provided after uploading files).
+Note that file processing may take some time, so be patient.
+Note that the system must have an internet connection during the entire decryption process, otherwise it will fail.

-Screenshot of Emsisoft's Djvu decryption service page:
+Screenshot of Emsisoft Djvu decryption service page:

 Gesd ransomware removal: